public-transport/gtfs-via-postgres/readme.md

 With all use cases I could think of, `gtfs-via-postgres` is reasonably fast.
 If there's a particular kind of query that you think should be faster, please [open an Issue](https://github.com/derhuerst/gtfs-via-postgres/issues/new)!

+The following benchmarks were run with the [2022-07-01 VBB GTFS dataset](https://vbb-gtfs.jannisr.de/2022-07-01/) (41k `stops`, 6m `stop_times`, 207m arrivals/departures); All measurements are in milliseconds.

 | query | avg | min | p25 | p50 | p75 | p95 | p99 | max | iterations |
 | - | - | - | - | - | - | - | - | - | - |
 | <pre>SELECT *<br>FROM stops<br>ORDER BY ST_Distance(stop_loc::geometry, ST_SetSRID(ST_MakePoint(9.7, 50.547), 4326)) ASC<br>LIMIT 100</pre> | 16.35 | 16.314 | 16.33 | 16.33 | 16.35 | 16.4 | 16.67 | 16.755 | 100 |